-Stocks plunge as coronavirus resurgence spooks investors
+Stocks gain as Fed plans to buy individual corporate bonds

 |BP PLC

+West Texas Intermediate crude oil reversed earlier losses and was trading up 1 percent at $36.63 a barrel while gold slid 0.57 percent to $1,727 an ounce.

-U.S. Treasurys rallied, dropping the yield on the 10-year note by 2.5 basis points to 0.674 percent.
+U.S. Treasurys were little changed with the yield on the 10-year note holding near 0.7 percent.

 CLICK HERE TO READ MORE ON FOX BUSINESS